-For the more cautious types, it may be best to fully charge the battery and then unplug.
+For the more cautious types, it may be best to fully charge the battery and then unplug it.
 If its rate of discharge means the battery will not fall below 30% by the time you get back, it should be fine.
-30% is considered the threshold to maintaining long-term performance of EV batteries.
+30% is considered the threshold to maintaining the long-term performance of EV batteries.

 What Is the Impact of a Prolonged Full Charge?

 As said, overcharging is almost impossible thanks to the in-built battery management system.
-However, keeping your battery at full capacity for too long can have some slightly negative effect on its lifespan.
-If left plugged in for over 8 hours are 100% charge, the battery may begin to degrade slightly faster.
+However, keeping your battery at full capacity for too long can have some slightly negative effects on its lifespan.
+If left plugged in for over 8 hours are 100% charged, the battery may begin to degrade slightly faster.

 Battery degradation is to be expected even with the normal use of your EV, gradually reducing the range of the vehicle.
 On average, most EV vehicles lose about 2.3% per year.
 This figure should however not inspire fear as most batteries are expected to outlive the useable life of the cars themselves.
 The best course of action is to avoid plugging in for too long after a full charge is attained and avoid low charges of less than 30% for long periods as well.